StuartShepherd/StuartShepherd/readme.md

 I excel in team-driven and solo environments, offering innovative solutions with a keen eye for detail.

-I possess extensive expertise in working with content management systems, including `Kentico Xperience`, `Umbraco`, and `Kontent AI`.
+I possess extensive expertise in working with content management systems, including `Xperience by Kentico`, `Umbraco`, and `Kontent AI`.

 My skills encompass technologies like `C#`, `React`, `Vue`, `TypeScript`, `HTML`, `CSS`, and I have experience of working with `CSS frameworks`, including `Tailwind`, `Bootstrap`, and `Foundation`.
 My skill set extends to database management, with expertise `SQL Server` and `MySQL`, alongside proficiency in data access technologies like `Entity Framework` and `ADO.NET`.